-Account and customer tax IDs
+Account and customer tax IDs with Invoicing

 With Stripe, you can manage tax IDs for both yourself and your customers.
 Both the account and customer tax IDs display in the header of invoice and credit note PDFs.